Water Margin: Social

 Susan L. Mann writes that the "desire for male camaraderie" is "far from a mere plotline," for it is a basic theme of this and other classic novels.
 She places the novel's male characters in a tradition of men's culture of mutual trust and reciprocal obligation, such as figures known as the Chinese knight-errant.
-In this regard, she quoted the words of Sima Qian, the Han dynasty historian, devoted a section to biographies: "Their words were always sincere and trustworthy, and their actions always quick and decisive.
-They were always true to what they promised, and without regard to their own persons, they would rush into dangers threatening others."
 She finds such figures in this and other novels, such as Romance of the Three Kingdoms and Journey to the West, all of which dramatized the "empathic emotional attraction between men who appreciate and play off against one another's complementary qualities."
+Chen Pingyuan argues that Water Margin does not belong to the knight-errant tradition and classifies it under the category of dynastic heroes involved in preserving the state and its dominant ideology.
+Martin Weizong Huang stated that the problematic relations among the different aspects of the concept of yi (such as the private vs. the public) are explored in the novel in terms of subversion and parody, of which the most dramatized is the conflict between zhong and yi.